 The packet I purchased contains 36 ml (1.2 oz).
 Each packet contains the following Nutrition Facts:

 |Caffeine 80 mg||N/A|

 |Protein 10 g||20%|

 As can be seen from the table above, each packet of Frog Fuel Ultra has 80 milligrams of caffeine.
 It also has 10 grams of protein which I'll discuss below.
 Other ingredients listed include some carbs and electrolytes.
 These other ingredients, if depleted, can reduce exercise ability.
 So, adding carbs and electrolytes to something used by those who work out for long periods of time, makes some sense.

 I'm glad they listed the amount of caffeine (80 mg) in Frog Fuel Ultra as some energy supplements don't do this.
 The caffeine in the product is the reason people might notice a jolt if energy after taking it.
 Caffeine not only can help mental alertness, it can also reduce feelings of pain.
 This is why some OTC headache products contain caffeine.
 I believe caffeine is one of the main active ingredients in Frog Fuel Ultra.

 Protein in Frog Fuel Ultra

 Frog Fuel Ultra contains 10 grams of protein.
-As a rule, that's not much, so if you are using Frog Fuel Ultra as a protein supplement, I think there are other alternatives out there.
+As a rule, that's not much, but odds are most are not using this as a protein supplement.

 One issue with this study is that AR7 contains more than just type II collagen.